missing-user/missing-user.github.io/_portfolio/emilia-animation.md

 - "/images/screenshot_20220323-081221.png"

 ---
-Animation Portfolio for a Client.
-Has a cool 3D effect on the homepage, that uses a depth map and shaders.
+Animation Portfolio for a client with lots of microinteractions and animated elements.